 Caravan parks in Penzance provide a scenic base for exploring the far west of Cornwall and the coastline surrounding Mounts Bay.
 Visitors searching for holiday parks in Penzance can stay close to historic harbour streets, sandy beaches and dramatic coastal landscapes while enjoying easy access to some of the most famous landmarks in the region.
-Located on the shores of Mounts Bay in southwest Cornwall, Penzance is one of the largest towns in west Cornwall and forms part of the wider network of Cornwall caravan parks and holiday parks, view more holiday parks in North & South Cornwall here.
+Located on the shores of Mounts Bay in southwest Cornwall, Penzance is one of the largest towns in west Cornwall and forms part of the wider network of Cornwall caravan parks and holiday parks, view more holiday parks in North, West and South Cornwall here.

 Penzance has a long maritime history and grew around a sheltered harbour that once served fishing and trading vessels travelling along the Cornish coast.
 Today the town is known for its historic streets, seafront promenade and views across Mounts Bay towards St Michael’s Mount.
 The waterfront area includes the Jubilee Pool, a large sea water lido built beside the sea, while the town centre contains galleries, independent shops and traditional Cornish architecture.